An Efficient TLS 1.3 Handshake Protocol with VC Certificate Type: Introduction

-In light of these advantages our objective is to contribute to the adoption of SSI in IoT systems and its use for authentication purposes.
+Given these benefits, our goal is to contribute to the adoption of SSI in IoT systems and its use for authentication purposes.
 However, most of the discussions and proposals for the adoption of the SSI model consider an implementation at the application layer of the TCP/IP stack \cite{ssi-iot, diam-iot}.
 The problem with application layer authentication is, first, the lack of established protocols that can be used in IoT systems and, second, the need to use two different technologies simultaneously, X.509 certificates on the server side to establish a secure channel and VCs on the client side to complete the mutual authentication on top of the established secure channel.
 This creates an overall friction in the adoption of the SSI model.

 We believe in implementing (mutual) authentication at the transport layer of the TCP/IP stack directly within the Transport Layer Security (TLS) protocol \cite{rfc8446} with VC.
-Using VC in TLS maximises the benefits of adopting SSI while avoiding the use of PKI and X.509 certificates and their associated costs.
+Using VC in TLS maximizes the benefits of adopting SSI while avoiding the use of PKI and X.509 certificates and their associated costs.
 In addition, performing authentication at a lower layer in the stack reduces the attack surface and avoids potential vulnerabilities that the application layer may add.